Once Someone Is Released From Jail, What’s Next? Will They Leave With Paperwork Or Instructions?

 How Often Should A Person Expect To Meet With Their Criminal Defense Attorney To Discuss Their Case In The First 30 Days?

 An attorney will likely contact their client as needed to discuss the case.
 I stress the importance of remaining in contact with an attorney and communicating any questions that may arise.
 I often advise my clients to be proactive and reach out to me with any questions about the process or the status of the case as often as they deem necessary.
-It is much better to be fully communicative with your attorney than to feel left in the dark and not know what is going on with your case.
+It is much better to be fully communicative with your attorney than to feel left in the dark and not know or understand the status of your case.

 Will An Individual Have To Meet With A Pre-Trial Probation Office Within The First 30 Days Following An Arrest And Charge?

 If a person has been released on supervised release and has already appeared at their first court date, the court will typically assign them to meet with pre-trial services in the county of the arrest, whether for drug and alcohol testing, counseling, or a progress check.
 After an arrest and prior to the arraignment, there will not necessarily be any obligations, aside from procedural requirements that may apply, such as contacting the DMV in a DUI case.
-That being said, it may be within the client’s best interests to attend multiple self-help or AA meetings in advance of the court date.
+That being said in a DUI case, it may be within the client’s best interests to attend multiple self-help or AA meetings in advance of the first court date.

 For more information on Criminal Law Cases in California, a personalized confidential consultation is your next best step.
 Get the information and legal answers you are seeking by calling (415) 728-9982 today.